acerempel/toc/README.md

 Any headings that do not have `id`s to link to will be given an `id` attribute that is a slugification of their text content.

+If a `selectors` attribute is provided, its value will be used as the selector list to query for when getting the headings to show in the table.
+If it is not provided, the selector string `'h2'` is used.